 The Silenced Women: Can Public Stimulate Reporting of Violence Against Women?

-Although Violence Against Women (VAW) is widely prevalent and has numerous adverse effects, it is considerably under-reported.
-This paper examines whether public activism can improve reporting of VAW.
-I investigate this question using a unique quasi-experimental setting arising out of an infamous gang rape incident that took place in Delhi (India) on a moving bus in December 2012.
+Although violence against women (VAW) is widely prevalent and has myriad adverse effects, it is considerably under-reported.
+This paper examines whether public activism can stimulate disclosure of socially sensitive crimes such as rape and sexual assault.
+I investigate this question in a quasi-experimental setting arising out of an infamous gang-rape incident that took place in Delhi (India) on a moving bus in December 2012.
 The incident sparked widespread protests of an unprecedented magnitude, marking a nationwide ‘social shock’.
-Utilizing a difference-in-difference strategy, exploiting regional variation in exposure to the shock, I find that regions that were 1SD more exposed, witnessed a sharp rise (0.16SD) in reported VAW, with no corresponding increase in gender-neutral crimes.
+Utilizing a difference-in-difference (DiD) strategy and exploiting regional variation in exposure to the shock, I find that the shock led to a sharp increase in reported VAW (apprrox.
+27%), but no change in gender-neutral crimes such as murder, riots and robbery.
 Additional evidence suggests that the increase in reported VAW can be attributed to a rise in reporting rather than actual incidence.
-Using new, spatially precise micro-data - a repository of over 300,000 crime-incidents that I compiled - I provide evidence on increase in retrospective reporting and find a measurable decline in reporting-lag associated with cases of VAW, post-shock.
+Using new incident-level micro-data - a repository of over 300,000 registered complaints that I compiled - I provide first evidence on retrospective reporting, and find a measurable decline in reporting-bias associated with cases of VAW, post-shock.
 These findings shed light on the role of social movements in moving the needle on disclosure norms.
-Improved reporting of VAW can in turn mitigate its occurrence and associated costs.
+Further, improved reporting of VAW can in turn mitigate occurrence and its associated costs.

 Supported by: Sigur Center for Asian Studies, International Center for Research on Women, Association for Social Economics

-Impact of the Philippines Conditional Cash Transfer Program on Empowerment and Gender Based Violence: Understanding Mechanisms and Measurement (with Elizaveta Perova)
+Impact of the Philippines Conditional Cash Transfer Program on Empowerment and Gender Based Violence: Understanding Mechanisms and Measurement (with Elizaveta Perova and Ervin Dervisevic)